iam-abbas/gradient-descent/README.md

 # Gradient Descent
-Visualize gradient descent in 2D Plane using
+Visualize gradient descent in 2D Plane using matplotlib and numpy

 # Usage
 - install numpy and matplotlib